 Arrive in Brussels and visit the Royal Museum of Fine Arts, a group of art museums dedicated to presenting the works of Belgian artists throughout history, with a collection spanning from the 15th to the 21st centuries.

-Pass by the stately elegance of the Musical Instruments Museum, an Art Nouveau terrace housing an internationally renowned collection of antique and unusual instruments.
-Enjoy a walking tour of Sablon, an area filled with antique shops, chocolatiers and cafes, then head down the hill to explore the Marolles, Brussel’s historic working-class district.
-Enjoy dinner at a local restaurant before returning to the hotel.
+Enjoy a walking tour of Sablon, an area filled with antique shops, chocolatiers and cafes, then head down the hill to explore the Marolles, Brussels’ historic working-class district.

 This morning, attend a talk by Claudia before transferring to Maison Cauchie and admire the opulent Art Nouveau exterior, famous for the remarkable allegorical sgraffito which adorn the building’s façade.
 Continue to the Hotel Van Eetvelde to view the exterior of this iconic town house designed by Victor Horta in 1895, and see the beautiful Saint-Cyr House.

-Then, transfer to the Villa Empain, a private Art Deco-style house built between 1930 and 1934 and which now acts as a cultural centre and museum hosting a wide variety of exhibitions.
+This morning, transfer to Villa Empain, a private Art Deco-style house built between 1930 and 1934 and which now acts as a cultural centre and museum hosting a wide variety of exhibitions.

-Check out of the hotel and transfer to Brussels Central Station.
+Check out of the hotel and transfer to Brussels-Midi Railway Station.
 Travel by train from Brussels to Paris (train trip included in tour price) before enjoying lunch on arrival in Paris.

 After lunch, visit the Yves Saint Laurent Museum, an extraordinary collection featuring the creations of one of the 20th century’s greatest designers.
 Displayed at the site of his iconic label’s former fashion house, the museum is an exhibition not only of the creative genius of a single individual, but of the history of haute couture fashion.